alfons/Chinese-Pinyin-English-Dictionary-For-Kindle/README.md

 # Chinese Pīnyīn to English Dictionary: A Fully Pīnyīn-Focused Resource for Kindle E-Readers

 This dictionary is the result of one month of full-time software wrangling, frustration, dedication, and love for the Pīnyīn writing system.
 It's available on Gumroad — for your convenience, and as a reward for my efforts.
-There can purchase the ready-to-use Kindle dictionary and download it instantly:
+There you can purchase the ready-to-use Kindle dictionary and download it instantly:

 [https://papperlapapp.gumroad.com/l/pinyin-english-dictionary](https://papperlapapp.gumroad.com/l/pinyin-english-dictionary)